michaelboeding/ota_ble_update_manager/README.md

 # ota_ble_update_manager

 This component is used for over the air updating using bluetooth for an esp32.
+This is a c++ implementation that allows you to transfer all of the data over ble.
+This works by first setting the start and ending bytes that will be used to identify the start and end of the data transfer.
+You then will be notified of progress/completetion/failures via an abstract class that is acting as an interface.
+The data transfer to the esp device will need to be sent from a 3rd party device such as a mobile device.

 ## Dependencies

 In order for this component to function it requires the esp-nimble-cpp component that can be found here https://github.com/h2zero/esp-nimble-cpp.
 This library should be added as a component.

 ## How to use

-1. Add this component to your project or componets directory for the esp-idf
+1. Add this component to your project or components directory for the esp-idf
 2. Include "OtaUpdateManager.h"
 3. Create a new instance of the OtaUpdateManager class.
     ```c++